Iteration-complexity of an inner accelerated inexact proximal augmented Lagrangian method based on the classical Lagrangian function: Proof of Theorem

-We observe that \eqref{ineq:important-relation-pk} holds under the weaker assumption that $\bar z \in {\cal H}$ and $A\bar z=b$.
-However, when $\bar z \in \partial {\cal H}$, the scalar $\bar d$ which appears in \eqref{ineq:important-relation-pk} becomes zero.
-Under the stronger assumption {\bf (B4)}, and hence $\bar d>0$, the following result establishes the boundedness of the sequence of Lagrange multipliers $\{p_k\}$.
+We observe that Lemma~\ref{lem:auxtoboundpk}(c) always holds under the weaker assumption that $\bar z \in {\cal H}$ and $A\bar z=b$ but the scalar $\bar d$ which appears on it becomes zero when $\bar z \in \partial {\cal H}$.
+The following technical result establishes the boundedness of the sequence of Lagrange multipliers $\{p_k\}$ if instead {\bf (B4)} is assumed, and hence $\bar d>0$.